hugoqdesh/Staying-Private-Online/README.md

    - Tutanota
 7. Get a privacy screen protector
 8. Change your usernames to be unique
-9. Set all social media accounts to private
-10. Use encrypted messaging apps like Signal or SimpleX as much as possible
+9. Use encrypted messaging apps like Signal or SimpleX as much as possible
-11. Uninstall EVERYTHING you don't need or use
+10. Uninstall EVERYTHING you don't need or use
-12. Backup important data to a USB or external drive
+11. Backup important data to a USB or external drive
-13. Install Exodus app on Android to check for app permissions and trackers
+12. Install Exodus app on Android to check for app permissions and trackers
-14. Use VirtualBox to run virtual machines for additional privacy when performing certain tasks
+13. Use VirtualBox to run virtual machines for additional privacy when performing certain tasks

 ---